Angelcode2005/SanaeSpace/README.md

 ---

 ## 🌟 The Vision: Accessibility as DNA
-Beyond traditional building codes, **SanaaSpace** pioneers **Sensory Engineering**.
+Beyond traditional building codes, **SanaeSpace** pioneers **Sensory Engineering**.
 We move beyond ramps and elevators to address the "invisible" barriers—the neuro-sensory environment—making inclusivity the very DNA of the building.

 ## 🛠️ Core Pillars
 ### 1. Strategic Infrastructure (Digital Twin)